More than 40 homes around Grundy damaged by mudslides

-BUCHANAN COUNTY, Va. -- More than a week after a slew of mudslides damaged homes and blocked roads in the Grundy area, Buchanan County’s emergency management coordinator said officials were still assessing the damage.
+GRUNDY, Va. — More than a week after a slew of mudslides damaged homes and blocked roads in the Grundy area, Buchanan County’s emergency management coordinator said officials are still assessing the damage.

-“We’re just now able to get up into parts of the county that we weren’t able to get to before,” Bart Chambers, the county’s emergency management coordinator, said in a phone interview Tuesday evening.
+“We’re just now able to get up into parts of the county that we weren’t able to get to before,” Bart Chambers, the county’s emergency management coordinator, said Tuesday evening.

 Be the first to know